JoseJuan98/scratch-nn/README.md

 This library is a work in progress, and there are several areas where you can contribute and improve its functionality.
 Here are some ideas:

-- [ ]   **Optimizing performance:** While the library is currently optimized for efficiency using NumPy, you can try using a GPU-accelerated computing library like CuPy to further improve its performance.
+- [ ]   **Optimizing performance:** While the library is currently optimized for efficiency using NumPy, you can try using a GPU-accelerated computing library like CuPy and CuPyx  to further improve its performance.
 - [ ]   **Developing new architectures of NNs:** The current library supports only a simple feedforward neural network architecture, but you can explore other architectures, such as convolutional neural networks or recurrent neural networks, and implement them using the existing framework.
 - [ ]   **Adding more evaluation metrics:** The library currently supports a limited set of evaluation metrics.
 You can add more metrics, such as precision and recall, to provide a more comprehensive view of model performance.